xiaohuigege/codecheck-15292/answer.md

 (3) If you click the grey star which stands for normal events it will turn to yellow and goes to the list of priority events.
 (4) All functions work for new events.

+Problem:I can change the web pages correctly when I used the servier.jar in my computer.
+However, when I upload the pages into the codecheck ,I can jump among pages